jtheisen/sqlizer/readme.md

-That's not possible in SQL: Joined subqueries can't reference aliases of sibling joins - that's why there is the separate on-clause where you *are* allowed to reference the aliases of all join factors.
-This is a somewhat arbitrary restriction that is motivated by the fact that in general such an arbitrary dependencies would force a join order.
+That's not possible in SQL: Joined subqueries can't reference aliases of sibling joins - that's why there is the separate on-clause where you *are* allowed to reference the aliases of preceding join factors.
+This is a somewhat surprising restriction that is motivated by the fact that in general such arbitrary dependencies would force a join order.

-Sometimes, however, they are necessary and a forced the join order is acceptable.
+Frequently, however, they are necessary and a forced the join order is acceptable.
 Above LINQ query gets translated to this in Sql Server:

     SELECT